Launchpad Cluster Management: Tees Valley and Liverpool

 - attracting people, businesses and investment into the innovation cluster

-An online applicant briefing will be held at 2pm on Friday 7th October: click here to register for a place.
+An online applicant briefing will be held at 2pm on Friday 7th October.